david-obrien/styleguide/_docs/Content/10-writing-microcopy.html.md

 *	What exactly has gone wrong?
 *	Has the user done something wrong or is it a system error?
 Could it be either, or both?
 *	How much difficulty will this cause users?
-For example, if they’re halfway through the form, will the lose all progress or can it be recovered?
+For example, if they’re halfway through the form, will they lose all progress or can it be recovered?
 *	What can a user do to fix the problem?

 Some of the most useful questions you can ask when writing microcopy is ‘What happens if…’ and ‘Could there be a scenario where…’.
 Try to think of every possibility for the user, and write copy that will help them.